-Groups Sue Trump Administration To Ensure All Residents Counted For Congress
+Latinx Groups Ask Court To Ensure All Immigrants Included In Allotting Congress Seats

-A group of voters and a Latinx advocacy group are suing the Trump administration after officials signaled they may break with more than 200 years of precedent in how the federal government divides up congressional seats.
+A group of voters and a Latinx advocacy group have made a legal filing after the Trump administration after officials signaled they may break with more than 200 years of precedent in how the federal government divides up congressional seats.

-In a court filing released Tuesday, plaintiffs' attorneys with the Mexican American Legal Defense and Educational Fund say they are asking a federal judge in Alabama to block the administration from excluding unauthorized immigrants from population counts used to reapportion seats in Congress among the states after the upcoming national head count.
+In a court filing released Tuesday, attorneys with the Mexican American Legal Defense and Educational Fund say they are asking a federal judge in Alabama to block the administration from excluding unauthorized immigrants from population counts used to reapportion seats in Congress among the states after the upcoming national head count.

 "Recent ambiguous statements by Trump administration officials raise the prospect that the administration might seek to engage in such unconstitutional conduct," Thomas Saenz, MALDEF's president and general counsel, said in a written statement.

-The plaintiffs, which include the organization Chicanos Por La Causa, cite comments U.S. Attorney General William Barr made in July about President Trump's executive order for citizenship data.
+The filing, which included the organization Chicanos Por La Causa, cite comments U.S. Attorney General William Barr made in July about President Trump's executive order for citizenship data.

 In the wake of the administration's failed push to add a citizenship question to census forms, Barr stood in the White House Rose Garden this summer as Trump declared the administration was moving forward with plans to compile the records of federal agencies to produce data about the U.S. citizenship status of every person living in the country.

-Barr added that the data "will be used for countless purposes" and referenced a lawsuit filed against the administration last year by the state of Alabama and U.S. Rep. Mo Brooks, a Republican from that state:
+Barr added that the data "will be used for countless purposes" and referenced the lawsuit filed against the administration last year by the state of Alabama and U.S. Rep. Mo Brooks, a Republican from that state:

 "For example, there is a current dispute over whether illegal aliens can be included for apportionment purposes.
 Depending on the resolution of that dispute, this data may be relevant to those considerations.
 We will be studying this issue."